vlsido/ica0002-2020/01-intro/lab.md

 Step 3: Create Ansible role.
 You can just copy the contents from `01-demo/roles/test_connection/main.yaml`.

-Note: Folder structure and names matters.
-Same as name of file: *main.yaml*
+Note: Folder structure and names matter.
+Same as name of file: `main.yaml`.

 Step 4: Create Ansible playbook.
 You can just copy the contents from `01-demo/test_ansible.yaml`.